Miami Employment Lawyer

-I am a Florida Bar certified lawyer with an office in Coral Gables who can handle all employment-related matters.
+I am a Florida Bar certified lawyer who can handle all employment-related matters.
 As an employment lawyer in Miami, I have helped employees recover millions of dollars and have also successfully assisted businesses with claims against them.

 Overtime and Minimum Wage: An alleged deprivation of pay/rights under laws of minimum wage or overtime is an area that must be approached with a definite understanding as to the client’s ultimate goal.
 This area of law contains rules which can dramatically effect the parties’ rights and obligations depending upon the particulars of the employee-employer relationship and the nature of the business within which the employer is engaged.
 Assessing “coverage” for the FLSA as to an employee or employer is the first crucial step to plotting a successful strategy.
 It may be as to an “employee” you have no rights or as to an “employer” the FLSA does not apply to your business.